CeeJay-RD/next-forms/README.md

-# Next.js & NextUI Template
+# Form using a signature

 This is a template for creating applications using Next.js 13 (app directory) and NextUI (v2).